jennyGjerstad/LoanCalculator/README.md

     "apiUrl": "http://localhost:5240"

+## How to run API
+Go to /api/LoanCalculator and run:
+* dotnet run

+## How to run WEB
+Go to /web and run:
+* npm start

 ## How to run unit test
+Go to /api/LoanCalculator.Tests and run:

-* Run: dotnet test in /LoanCalculator.Tests
+* dotnet test